Risk parity: Performance

 A white paper report from Callan Investments Institute Research in Feb 2010 reported that a "levered Risk Parity portfolio would have significantly underperformed" versus a standard institutional portfolio in the 1990s but "would have significantly outperformed" a standard institutional portfolio during the decade of 2000 to 2010.
-According to a 2010 article in the Wall Street Journal "Risk-parity funds held up relatively well during the financial crisis" of 2008.
-For example, AQR's risk parity fund declined 18% to 19% in 2008 compared with the 22% decline in the Vanguard Balanced Index fund.
+Risk-parity funds performed well during the 2008 financial crisis comparatively.
+For example, AQR's risk parity fund declined 18% to 19% in 2008 compared with the 22% decline in The Vanguard Group Balanced Index fund.
 According to a 2013 Wall Street Journal report the risk parity type of fund offered by hedge funds has "soared in popularity" and "consistently outperformed traditional strategies since the financial crisis".
 However, mutual funds using the risk parity strategy were reported to have incurred losses of 6.75% during the first half of the year.
 Proponents of risk parity argue that the value of balancing risks between asset classes will be realized over long periods including periods of recessions, growth and higher inflation regimes.
 Historical analysis does provide some evidence of better performance than equities in recessionary environments.

 Reception

 With the bullish stock market of the 1990s, equity-heavy investing approaches outperformed risk parity in the near term.
 However, after the March 2000 crash, there was an increased interest in risk parity, first among institutional investors in the United States and then in Europe.
 USA investors include the Wisconsin State Investment Board and the Pennsylvania Public School Employees’ Retirement System (PSERS) which have invested hundreds of millions in the risk parity funds of AQR, BlackRock and Bridgewater Associates.
-The financial crisis of 2007-2010 was also hard on equity-heavy and Yale Model portfolios, but risk parity funds fared reasonably well.
+The 2008 financial crisis was also hard on equity-heavy and Yale Model portfolios, but risk parity funds fared reasonably well.

 Despite criticisms from skeptics, the risk parity approach has seen a "flurry of activity" following a decade of "subpar equity performance".
 During the period 2005 to 2012 several companies began offering risk parity products including: Barclays Global Investors (now BlackRock), Schroders, First Quadrant, Mellon Capital Management, Neuberger Berman and State Street Global Advisors.
 A 2011 survey of institutional investors and consultants suggests that over 50% of America-based benefit pension and endowments and foundations are currently using, or considering, risk parity products for their investment portfolios.
 A survey conducted by Chief Investor Officer magazine in 2014 shows how far the adoption has grown: 46% of institutional investors surveyed are using risk parity and 8% are considering investing.